15 Ways to Build a Stronger Bond with Your Dog for Life

 9. Groom Your Dog

 This doesn’t mean bringing your dog to a professional groomer (though your dog may need that as well, depending on their breed or coat).
 No, this is about spending time brushing your dog yourself.
-Not only does regular brushing and grooming keep your dog’s coat shiny and mat-free, but it can be a valuable bonding experience.
+Not only does regular brushing and grooming keep your dog’s coat shiny and mat-free, but it can also be a valuable bonding experience.

 Of course, if your dog revolts at the mere touch of a brush, it may be a good idea to leave it to the professionals.
 But for dogs that enjoy that regular brush down, it’s a pup-healthy habit that will draw you and your dog closer together.